Serve with confidence with catering insurance

 How much does catering insurance cost?

 This depends on the nature and size of your catering business, the level of risk involved and any claims history you might have.
+The cost of public liability insurance varies based on several factors:

 Type of cover